litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.1.0/openebs-control-plane-validation.md

 ## Details

-- This scenario Validates graceful & forced terminations of OpenEBS control plane pods
+- This scenario validates graceful & forced terminations of OpenEBS control plane pods
-- List of control plane components used to kill in this experiment:
+- List of control plane components killed in this experiment:
   - maya-apiserver
   - openebs-admission-server
   - openebs-localpv-provisioner
-  - openebs-localpv-provisioner
+  - openebs-ndm-operator
   - openebs-provisioner
-  - openebs-provisioner
+  - openebs-snapshot-operator
   - openebs-ndm

 ## Integrations

-- Pod kill is achieved using the litmus or powerfulseal chaos libraries.
+- Pod kill is achieved using either the litmus or powerfulseal chaos libraries.
-- The desired lib can be configured in the env variable `LIB` using `litmus` or `powerfulseal`.
+- The desired lib can be configured using the env variable `LIB` using `litmus` or `powerfulseal`.

 ## Steps to Execute the Chaos Experiment